 How does a brand enter the Chinese cosmetics market?

-- Market Research: What is the demand for your products, who are the consumers, who are the competitors, how is the pricing, what platforms are they using to promote their brand, which retail channel or combinaison of channels is the best to sell your products and so on.
+- Market Research: What is the demand for your products, who are the consumers, who are the competitors, how is the pricing, what platforms are they using to promote their brand, and which retail channel or combination of channels is the best to sell your products and so on.

-- Regulations, trademark and Business License: China has its own sets of regulations and legal status that you’ll need to be aware of when entering the Chinese market.
-Your capacity to fullfil this regulations or not will impact your selling strategy on the market.
-We invite your to read this post about trademark and this post about chinese business license.
+- Regulations, trademark, and Business License: China has its own sets of regulations and legal status that you’ll need to be aware of when entering the Chinese market.
+Your capacity to fulfill this regulation or not will impact your sales strategy.
 You can also contact us right away.
-We can help you register your company and trademark in China as well as getting you a Chiense business license at a competitive price.
+We can help you register your company and trademark in China, as well as get you a Chinese business license at a competitive price.
 Drop us a message if you need help with the registration process.

-- Online retail/ecommerce: We have seen in the beggining of this post, that the online sales penatration rare keeps increasing for the Chinese cosmetics market and the trend won’t stop any time soon.
-Online retail offers brands more flexibility and control on the whole selling process.
-Cross-border ecommerce also come handy for cosmetics brands that are looking to just try out the chinese cosmtics market or are not ready to fully comit yet.
+- Online retail/eCommerce: We have seen at the beginning of this post, that the online sales penetration rate keeps increasing in the Chinese cosmetics market and the trend won’t stop any time soon.
+Online retail offers brands more flexibility and control over the whole selling process.
+Cross-border eCommerce also comes in handy for cosmetics brands that are looking to just try out the Chinese beauty market or are not ready to fully commit yet.

-- Branding and eReputation: Cosmetics are one of product type that demand a lot of budgets to control your reputation.
+- Branding & eReputation: Cosmetics are one of the product types that demands a consequential budget to control your reputation.
 Most of the time, sales depend on it.
 To do so, you need to know where the Chinese go to find information.
 If you control the source of information, you can successfully control your reputation.

 Marketing to China it’s also an Agency